onekiloparsec/vuex-module-generator/README.md

 * `s` means **swap** and performs a `PUT` request (= full update) on the `detail` endpoint
 * `d` means **delete** and performs a `DELETE` request on the `detail` endpoint

+## Typical workflow

+In a Vue.js component, you can have a table displaying the `satellites` array.
+At the beginning it is empty, but you trigger a `listSatellites` action, during which the `satellitesLoadingStatus.list` is `true`.
+Once successful the `satellites` array is filled with the request response, while the loading status is back to `false`.
+Clicking on a row of the table triggers `selectSatellite` which allow other Vue components to see a non-null `selectedSatellite`.

-## Management
+## Items Data Management

 * If a read is successful, it will update the list and **replace** the object inside it if it is present.
 If not, it will be appended to the list.
 * If an update is successful, it will update the list and **update** the object inside it if it is present.
 If not, it will be appended to the list.
 * If an swap is successful, it will update the list and **replace** the object inside it if it is present.
 If not, it will be appended to the list.
 * If a delete is successful, it will update the list and **remove** the object inside it if it is present.

 Of course, the `selection` state is always updated accordingly.